Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 I refused to accept this as my “new normal.”
 By applying the very same principles I now use in clinic—specifically my own Metabolic Balance Personalised Nutrition Plan combined with targeted nutritional and herbal support—I was able to turn my health around.

 Today, my condition is in remission.
 My thyroid auto-antibody levels are normal, the plantar fasciitis is gone, and I have released the excess weight.
-Most importantly, I have the vitality to live my life fully again.
+Most importantly, I have the energy and vitality to live my life fully again.
 If I can do it, you can too.

 How to Manage Your Thyroid & Promote Natural Recovery